cwendorf/EASI/docs/Functions/README.md

 - [`testMeanContrast`](./testMeanContrast.md)
 - [`estimateStandardizedMeanContrast`](./estimateStandardizedMeanContrast.md)

-`MeanSubsets` - functions that examine a subset contrast among all of the group or level means (combines the 'Means' and "MeanContrast" functions)
+`MeanSubsets` - functions that examine a subset contrast among all of the group or level means (combines the `Means` and `MeanContrast` functions)

 - [`estimateMeanSubsets`](./estimateMeanSubsets.md)
 - [`plotMeanSubsets`](./plotMeanSubsets.md)